Architecture Overview¶

 Experience and I/O Surfaces¶

-- IO Services (speech, vision, core, bci, braille) – Device-side emitters that produce event envelopes from speech, vision, BCI, Braille, or other IO and send them into the control plane.
+- I/O Services (speech, vision, core, BCI, braille, sign, …) – Device-side emitters that normalize modality events into the control plane.

 Runtime and Devstack¶

 - Devstack – Docker Compose wiring for local end-to-end runs.
-Brings up the control plane, inference gateway, renderer, IO stubs, and backing services such as Redis and Postgres.
+Brings up the control plane, inference, renderer, I/O services, and backing services such as Postgres, Redis, and Neo4j.

 - Base Images – Shared base images used by service Dockerfiles.